TV Stand System Model: Width → Height → Depth → Storage → Airflow → Materials → Stability

-- Rated capacity ≥ 1.2× total equipment weight
+- Capacity: Rated capacity ≥ 1.2× total equipment load.

-- The center of gravity remains inside the base footprint
+- Stability: Center of gravity must remain inside the base footprint.

 Definition — Center of Gravity: The vertical projection of total system mass onto the base footprint.
 When this projection crosses the support boundary, rotational tipping begins.